 While all of the Left Bank wines are usually blends, Cabernet Sauvignon is the dominant force here.
 Merlot, Petit Verdot, Malbec and Cabernet Franc tend to play supporting roles.

 As ever in the wine world, there are exceptions.
+Despite the prevailing narrative, there are many parts of the Médoc where Merlot is a dominant, if not the dominant component in blends.
 Château Clarke in Listrac-Médoc, for example, considers its soils more suited to Merlot in general.
 Its 2018 grand vin is 70% Merlot and 30% Cabernet Sauvignon.

 Wines typically have more tannin and a bigger overall structure than their Right Bank counterparts.
 Pauillac, in particular, has a reputation for producing powerful, muscular wines.

-The terroir is comprised of a limestone surface with less gravel and more clay.
-It’s mostly flat with smaller vineyard plots than on the Left Bank, most notably in Pomerol.
-Estates manage an average holding of five hectares in size, while some Left Bank estates are more than 100ha.
+The Right Bank is also notable for smaller vineyard plots than on the Left Bank, most notably in Pomerol.
+There, estates manage an average holding of five hectares in size, while some Left Bank estates are more than 100ha.

 Left vs Right bank Bordeaux: Vintages